jonbrouse/docker-ice/README.md

 ## Docker Compose

  - When you have completed the previous steps, issue `docker-compose up` This will start the containers in the forground so you can see if there are any errors.
- - Once everything looks good and you can access the UI from `docker-compose up -d` to run the containers in the background.
+ - Once everything looks good and you can access the UI issue `docker-compose up -d` to run the containers in the background.

 ----------